pichim/PM2_PES_Board_Example/docs/markdown/servo.md

     servo_D1.enable();
 ```

 - Next, utilize the following function and statements.
-These will enable the incremental adjustment of the servo position with each press of a mechanical button, achieved by modifying the pulse width value.
+These will enable the incremental adjustment of the servo position every one second, achieved by modifying the pulse width value.
 It is crucial to ensure that the incremental change in the servo position, i.e., the pulse width, is very small to obtain precise minimum and maximum values.

 ```
+servo_D0.setNormalisedPulseWidth(servo_input);
+servo_D1.setNormalisedPulseWidth(servo_input);
 if ((servo_input < 1.0f) &&                     // constrain servo_input to be < 1.0f
     (servo_counter % loops_per_seconds == 0) && // true if servo_counter is a multiple of loops_per_second
-    (servo_counter != 0) &&                     // avoid servo_counter = 0
+    (servo_counter != 0))                       // avoid servo_counter = 0
-    mechanical_button.read())                   // mechanical button is pressed
-    servo_input += 0.1f;
+    servo_input += 0.0025f;
 servo_counter++;
 ```

-- In order to return to the *servo_angle* initial values and disable the servos without having to start the program again, reset all values, which will be done after pressing the **USER** button.
+To reset *servo_input* variable to initial value and disable the servos without restarting the program, add the following command to the else statement, triggered by pressing the **USER** button while program is running.

 ```
 servo_D0.disable();
 servo_D1.disable();
-servo_angle = 0.0f;
+servo_input = 0.0f;
 ```

 - In the subsequent step, compile the program.
 Once compilation is complete, click the **USER** button to initiate the execution.
-This action prompts the *servo_angle* variable value to display on the serial monitor.
+This action prompts the *servo_input* variable value to display on the serial monitor.
-- The goal is to monitor the servo_angle variable and the servo.
-With each click of the mechanical button, this variable increases by the specified script value.
+- The goal is to monitor the servo_input variable and the servo.
+Every one second, this variable increases by the specified script value.
 Record the displayed value on paper after the servo initial movement will take place.
 Continue monitoring the variable and the servo until increasing the variable no longer results in further rotation of the head.
 At this point, record the maximum value displayed on the screen.
 - Now that the values are known, beneath the servo object declaration, define the appropriate variables with the values obtained in the process.

 ```